yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_Defender_App.md

 4. Click **Add** to begin the script deployment process.
 5. On Basics page, enter a name for the script (e.g., Install Defender Application) and click **Next**
 6. Upload the installDefender.sh from Step 1.
 Apply the following settings and click **Next**
-   - Run acript as signed in user: No
+   - Run script as signed in user: No
    - Hide Script notifications on devices: Not configured
    - Script frequency: Not configured
    - Max Number of times to retry if script fails: 3
    ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/main/Images/macOS/IntuneMDEScript1.png)
 7. On Scope tags page, click **Next**
-8. On Assignments page, click **Add groups** under Included groups to select target groupo.
+8. On Assignments page, click **Add groups** under Included groups to select target group.
 After selecting the group, click **Next**
 9. On Review + add page, click **Add** to complete the script deployment.

 ## Step 4: View Script Execution Logs on macOS Devices